awnist/cson2yaml/README.md

 cson2yaml is a node.js module that turns CSON/JSON into YAML and [RAML](http://raml.org/)

-It uses [csonmason](https://github.com/awnist/csonmason) under the hood to provide an extensible cson format.
+It uses [xcson](https://github.com/awnist/xcson) under the hood to provide an extensible cson format.

 ## Why?

 Because writing RAML sucks when your project gets large.
-Look at the csonmason docs and see what you can do with the format.
+Look at the xcson docs and see what you can do with the format.

 ## Installation